akmeena766/gl_cce/ABM_version_1/Readme.txt

-This is the first version of the Adaptive Boundary Method (ABM).
+This is the 1st version of the Adaptive Boundary Method (ABM).